 Our lead product candidate, Rhopressa™1 2 3 (netarsudil ophthalmic solution) 0.02%, successfully completed its second Phase 3 registration trial in September 2015.
 This trial, named Rocket 2, achieved its primary endpoint of non-inferiority of Rhopressa™ ophthalmic solution to comparator timolol across a range of baseline IOPs from above 20 millimeters of mercury (mmHg) to below 25 mmHg.
 In addition to successfully achieving non-inferiority to timolol at this endpoint range, the topline 12-month safety data from Rocket 2 confirmed a positive safety profile for the drug and demonstrated a consistent IOP lowering effect throughout the 12-month period at the specified timepoint.

 Discussed further in this website, Aerie reported in September 2016 the topline 90-day efficacy readout for its second product, Roclatan™ (netarsudil/latanoprost ophthalmic solution) 0.02%/0.005% in the Mercury 1 Phase 3 registration trial.
 In that trial Rhopressa™ ophthalmic solution demonstrated consistent efficacy across a broad spectrum of baseline IOPs and also demonstrated non-inferiority to market leading latanoprost at baseline IOPs ranging from over 20 mmHg to below 25 mmHg.

-Further, successful top line 90-day efficacy data released in October 2016 for another Rhopressa™ ophthalmic solution Phase 3 clinical trial, named Rocket 4, Rhopressa™ ophthalmic solution demonstrated non-inferiority to timolol with baseline IOPs ranging from above 20 mmHg to below 25 mmHg, and based on final data also achieved non-inferiority to timolol for patients with baseline IOPs ranging from above 20 mmHg to below 30 mmHg.
-Rocket 4 is a six-month clinical trial designed to provide adequate safety data for regulatory filing in Europe.
+Further, successful topline 90-day efficacy data released in October 2016 for another Rhopressa™ ophthalmic solution Phase 3 clinical trial, named Rocket 4, Rhopressa™ ophthalmic solution demonstrated non-inferiority to timolol with baseline IOPs ranging from above 20 mmHg to below 25 mmHg, and based on final data also achieved non-inferiority to timolol for patients with baseline IOPs ranging from above 20 mmHg to below 30 mmHg.
+Rocket 4 was a six-month clinical trial designed to provide adequate safety data for regulatory filing in Europe.
 While the positive Rhopressa™ ophthalmic solution clinical data from Mercury 1 and Rocket 4 are not necessary for the NDA filing in the U.S., Aerie filed this data to the NDA as supportive on February 28, 2017.
-Rocket 3 is a safety-only Phase 3 trial being conducted in Canada which was originally designed to supplement the twelve-month safety data from Rocket 2.
+Rocket 3 was a safety-only Phase 3 trial being conducted in Canada which was originally designed to supplement the twelve-month safety data from Rocket 2 and for which we have discontinued enrollment.